Everything You Need to Know About Savings Accounts

 If you don’t know how savings accounts work, you may end up paying high fees.
 If you choose the wrong account, you might not be able to take advantage of savings account features you need, or you might earn less in interest than if you’d chosen another account.

 This is why it’s important to understand how savings accounts work.
 That way, you can choose the best savings account for you.

 What is a Savings Account?

 Bank and credit unions make money by charging interest on loans that they give out, such as auto loans, mortgages, and personal loans.
-But in order to make those loans, they first have to get money from elsewhere.
+But in order to give those loans, they first have to get the money from elsewhere.

-In order to get you to deposit money with them, the bank will entice you by offering you a small amount of interest.
-It’s your reward for lending money to the bank, so that they, in turn, can lend it out to others for a higher interest rate and make a profit.
+In order to get you to deposit money with it, your bank will entice you by offering you a small amount of interest.
+It’s your reward for lending money to the bank, so that it, in turn, can lend money out to others for a higher interest rate and make a profit.

 Savings accounts are great places to stow away your extra money for later.
 In fact, they’re far safer than keeping your money under your mattress or hidden away in a jar in your home, because the money in a savings account is insured.